kjonina/personal_Netflix/README.md

 ### New Variables
 I created ['Normality'] which is stated by 12th of March 2020 (The day that Taoiseach Leo Varadkar closed all schools, colleges and universities (both private and public) in the Republic of Ireland).
-Everything before this date is considered 'Pre-Covid', everything after is considered 'Covid'
+Everything before this date is considered 'Pre-Covid', everything after is considered 'Covid'.

-I also split the 'Karina' dataset by 'Covid_Movies' and 'Covid_TV_Show'
+I also split the 'Karina' dataset by 'Covid_Movies' and 'Covid_TV_Show'.

 ### Comparing Habit Pre-Covid and Covid

 **Spot the difference: Pre-Covid and Covid**
 ![Compare_Weekdays](https://github.com/kjonina/personal_Netflix/blob/main/Graph/Compare_Weekdays.png)

-Although, weekdays seem not to have a significant changed, Covid viewing habits are nearly a third of Pre-Covid data..
+Although, weekdays seem not to have a significant changed, Covid viewing habits are nearly a third of Pre-Covid data.

 **Spot the difference: Pre-Covid and Covid**
 ![Compare_Hours](https://github.com/kjonina/personal_Netflix/blob/main/Graph/Compare_Hours.png)